Mai0313/template/docs/installation/uv.md

-# Using Rye
+# Using uv

-## Step 1: Install Rye
+## Step 1: Install uv

-- Visit the [Rye Installation](https://rye.astral.sh/guide/installation/) for installation.
+- Visit the [uv Installation](https://docs.astral.sh/uv/getting-started/installation) for installation.
+- or run `make uv-install`
+  - This function will install uv for you.

 ## Step 2: Clone the repository